MicrosoftDocs/customer-insights/ci-docs/use-azure-key-vault.md

 # Bring your own Azure key vault (preview)

 Linking a dedicated [Azure key vault](/azure/key-vault/general/basic-concepts) to a Customer Insights environment helps organizations to meet compliance requirements.
+For more information, see [Bring your own Azure key vault](use-azure-key-vault.md).

+## Link the key vault to the Customer Insights environment

 Set up the dedicated key vault to stage and use secrets in an organization's compliance boundary.
-Customer Insights can use the secrets in Azure Key Vault to [set up connections](connections.md) to third-party systems.

-## Link the key vault to the Customer Insights environment

 ### Prerequisites